genisis0x/42-exam-miner----Basic/README.md

 Solution provided are fully tested and written by me for each problem, for some problem's there are more then one solution.

-For better understanding pull the work and use debugger(LLDB or GBD) to see how each step is working.
+For better understanding pull the work and use debugger(LLDB or GBD) to see how each step works.

 If you found helpful then please do follow and give a star :D -_-